Click for other pages in the NTSASG:

 Tenure-track academic staff engaged in French language training under the Mon Français Program may request a one-year delay of reappointment or tenure consideration, provided that they have passed at least 200-hours of French instruction at the School of Continuing Studies prior to the year of reappointment consideration.
 Requests are to be addressed to the Provost and Vice-Principal (Academic) and submitted to Academic Personnel at least 3 months before the beginning of the year of reappointment consideration, or by June 1 of the year of tenure consideration.
 Approval will be confirmed in writing.
 Please email your request to relocation.apo [at] mcgill.ca (subject: Re-Appointment%20Clock%20%2F%20Mon%20Fran%C3%A7ais) .

-Please visit the School of Continuing Studies and ask to be registered on the Mon Français Program.
+Visit the School of Continuing Studies and ask to be registered in the Mon Français Program.